Without a Federal Contract Vehicle (IDIQ/GWAC, GSA Schedule, MAC),

 Your Company is not Eligible to Win Billions of Dollars in Federal Contracts

-For more than 40 years, Rainmaker has been an advocate and supporter of our fellow small businesses.
-Since the inception of the multiple award concept, (29 years), Rainmaker has provided to small business contractors our summaries and analyses of various upcoming IDIQ and GWAC contract opportunities.
+For more than 42 years, Rainmaker has been an advocate and supporter of our fellow small businesses.
+Since the inception of the multiple award/on-call contract concept, (~30 years), Rainmaker has provided to small business contractors our summaries and analyses of various upcoming IDIQ and GWAC contract opportunities.

-While Rainmaker clients have access to our detailed analyses and studies that include client-specific competition, incumbent, gap, spending, and other analyses, we do provide our standard opportunity analyses free of charge to small business contractors.
+Rainmaker clients have had access to our detailed analyses and studies that include client-specific competition, incumbent, gap, spending, pricing, business structure (e.g., teaming, subcontracting, joint ventures (JVs), mentor-protégé JVs, and other strategic information.

 What is an IDIQ?

 Existing in federal procurement since 1981, and only recently making its way down to state and municipal levels, Indefinite Delivery (ID) contracting is a procurement mechanism designed to streamline the competitive bidding process for governmental agencies, and, to a lesser extent, large, private sector businesses.

 Invented by the Department of Defense (DoD) for use by the North Atlantic Treaty Organization (NATO), ID contracts have been used routinely and effectively by the DoD for installation maintenance, minor repair, and construction projects since their inception in 1981.
 If the Indefinite Delivery contract covers the provisions of construction services, it is typically referred to as a “JOC,” or “Job Order Contract”.
 Contracts designed primarily for non-construction related services are referred to as “TOC,” or “Task Order Contracts”.